Full derivation of the wave kinetic equation: Basic setup

 \subsection{Preliminary reductions}

 Consider the equation (\ref{nls}).
-Let $M=\fint|u|^2$ be the conserved mass of $u$ (where $\fint$ takes the average on $\Tb_L^d$), and define $v:=e^{-2i\lambda^2Mt}\cdot u$, then $v$ satisfies the Wick ordered equation By switching to Fourier space, rescaling in time and taking back the linear flow, we can define with $\widehat{v}$ as in (\ref{fourier}), then $a:=a_k(t)$ will satisfy the equation with the nonlinearity for $\zeta\in\{\pm\}$.
-Here in (\ref{akeqn2}) and below, the summation is taken over $(k_1,k_2,k_3)\in(\Zb_L^d)^3$, and and the resonance factor Note that $\epsilon_{k_1k_2k_3}$ is always supported in the non-resonant set The rest of this paper is focused on the system (\ref{akeqn})--(\ref{akeqn2}), with the relevant terms defined in (\ref{defcoef0})--(\ref{defset}), in the time interval $t\in[0,1]$.
+Let $M=\fint|u|^2$ be the conserved mass of $u$ (where $\fint$ takes the average on $\Tb_L^d$), and define $v:=e^{-2i\lambda^2Mt}\cdot u$, then $v$ satisfies the Wick ordered equation By switching to Fourier space, rescaling in time and taking back the linear flow, we can define with $\widehat{v}$ as in (\ref{fourier}). {By the same calculations as in Section 2.1 of \cite{DH},} we obtain that $a:=a_k(t)$ satisfies the equation with the nonlinearity for $\zeta\in\{\pm\}$.
+Here in (\ref{akeqn2}) and below, the summation is taken over $(k_1,k_2,k_3)\in(\Zb_L^d)^3$, and and the resonance factor {the last equality in (\ref{res}) requires $k_1-k_2+k_3=k$.} Note that $\epsilon_{k_1k_2k_3}$ is always supported in the non-resonant set The rest of this paper is focused on the system (\ref{akeqn})--(\ref{akeqn2}), with the relevant terms defined in (\ref{defcoef0})--(\ref{defset}), in the time interval $t\in[0,1]$.